Liepāja (pop. 77 000) is the westernmost Latvian city. For centuries it has been a major seaport and competed for the status of Latvia’s second city.

 Grobiņa is also famous for its Viking-era graves of Scandinavians who disembarked on Baltic’s Eastern shore.
 One would have to be interested in prehistory and archaeology to be able to enjoy them however.

 Liepāja was born out of a wish of a small Duchy of Courland and Semigallia to become a major naval power.
-For this it needed ports, and Liepāja located on a great location between sea and lake, was granted city rights in 1625.
+For this it needed ports, and Liepāja located on a great location between sea and lake was granted city rights in 1625.
 Ships left its shores to colonize Gambia and Tobago, while the port was constantly expanded (in 1697 artificial lake-to-sea shipping canals have replaced a local river).
-While the majority of Courland-Semigallia populaton was ethnically Latvian, its leadership and elite was German.
+While the majority of Courland-Semigallia population was ethnically Latvian, its leadership and elite were German.
 As such, the new Liepāja was overwhelmingly German, who called the city Libau.

 The plan of colonization may have been too big for the small Duchy.
-After losing multiple wars, Courland-Semigallia had to relinquish its American and African colonies in 18th century and ceased to be a naval power.
-Liepāja’s importance plummeted together with that of its owner state, which slowly came under Russian influence.
+After losing multiple wars, Courland-Semigallia had to relinquish its American and African colonies in the 18th century and ceased to be a naval power.
+Liepāja’s importance plummeted together with that of its owner-state, which slowly came under Russian influence.